jamesmoore/chatgpt-export/README.md

   -s /source \
   -d /destination
 ```
-4. Open `~/chatgpt-markdown` – you’ll see one file per conversation, plus an _complete.md for each with full history.
+4. Open `~/chatgpt-markdown` – you’ll see an html and markdown file for each conversation.

 ## Complete Usage